EthicApp-Development/ethicapp-main/INSTALL.md

       docker push ethicapp/stable-2:NameOfTag
     ```

-NOTICE: Ensure that you have proper permissions and the correct repository name and tag in the commands.
+NOTICE: Ensure that you have proper permissions and the correct repository name and tag in the mentioned commands.